gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/23 - Psalms.md

 # Psalm 96
 A praising Psalm that calls to ascribe greatness and glory to God, the one true god, as the other gods are idols.
 But God is the one that made the world, and the nature glorify him by its existence (Ps 96:11-12).
 A call to spread God's word, declaring His glory and telling the story of salvation.
 The Lord reigns and will judge the earth and its people with *His truth*.
 # Psalm 97
 A Psalm praising God's reign over all the nature and Him as a supreme judge, that punishes evil and wickedness and protects His saints and gives joy to the righteous in heart.
-Again, the theme of God's might represented as natural forces (clouds, fire, lightnings, mountains, heavens, )
+Again, the theme of God's might represented as natural forces (clouds, fire, lightnings, mountains, heavens)
+# Psalm 98
+God as a victorious king, who is loving and faithful to Israel.
+The whole world should sing for Him, as He comes to judge the world with righteousness and equity.
 # Psalm 104

 # Psalm 136